 Our approach for developing a community state indicator to track and predict the response of marine ecosystems to climate perturbations has the potential to support ecosystem-based and climate-ready management in multiple ways.
 Garnering knowledge of community state and the potential for large shifts in ecosystem structure in response to intense and novel climate perturbations can help inform better, more rapid management decisions for mitigating ecological and socioeconomic impacts.
 Our intention is to continually update our analyses when new data become available to provide the most up-to-date information on the CCE community state for scientists, managers, and stakeholders.

-The combination of long-term monitoring surveys and data with the modeling framework we advance here can also help scientists identify or refine key variables of ecosystem change that are summarized for ecosystem assessments in support of decision-making (Harvey et al. 2020).
+The combination of long-term monitoring surveys and data with the modeling framework we advance here can also help scientists identify or refine key variables of ecosystem change that are summarized for ecosystem assessments in support of decision-making [32].
 For example, it might be prudent to emphasize ecological time series that load strongest on ecosystem state trends and demonstrate strong, predictable relationships with climate variables (or other covariates of interest) over time series with weaker loadings or lower forecast skill.
 Furthermore, our approach can provide valuable ecosystem information for scientific, management and coastal communities during times when researchers cannot sample the biology in marine ecosystems.
 This added value became acutely apparent in 2020 when myriad ocean surveys were cancelled or limited in spatiotemporal scope due to safety restrictions associated with the COVID-19 pandemic.

 Finally, our approach provides a quantitative way to help managers discern short-term periods of unusual community dynamics and/or high variability—such as the 2014–2016 marine heatwave—from state shifts that represent more enduring transitions into new regimes of ecosystem structure or productivity.
 Given that global climate change is expected to amplify ocean change, approaches like the one applied here will become increasingly valuable for identifying novel community states that require new marine resource management and conservation considerations.